 - United States Department of Education.

-The Office of University Accreditation stands ready to help faculty and administrators report their substantive changes to the appropriate bodies.
+University Accreditation stands ready to help faculty and administrators report their substantive changes to the appropriate bodies.
 Several types of changes do require prior approval before implementation.

 What is SACSCOC Substantive Change?

 The University of North Texas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Member institutions are required to notify SACSCOC of changes in accordance with the substantive change policy and seek approval prior to the initiation of changes when required.
 Member institutions are required to have policies and procedures to ensure that all substantive changes are reported to the Commission in a timely manner.
 This is an expectation by the U.S. Department of Education, and unreported Substantive Changes are considered serious infractions that may result in sanctions against the institution.

 SACSCOC defines substantive change as “a significant modification or expansion in the nature and scope of an accredited institution.”
 The types of substantive change and the procedures for addressing them appropriately are defined in policy.
 University Accreditation supports UNT in reporting substantive changes to maintain compliance with policies as changes and innovations are implemented.

 - Any change in the established mission or objectives of the institution

 - The addition of courses or programs that represent a significant departure, either in content or method of delivery, from those that were offered when the institution was last evaluated

 - Expanding program offerings at previously approved off-campus sites by adding programs that ARE significantly different from current programs at the site AND at the institution.